rogueathletic/liri-app/README.md

-<h1>NOTE</h1>
+<h1>*NOTE*</h1>
-The sensitive informatin required to produce a result form this program has been removed for safety and security purposes.
-You can follow the link below to get an api of your own to play with this program.
+<em>The sensitive informatin required to produce a result form this program has been removed for safety and security purposes.
+You can follow the link below to get an api of your own to play with this program.</em>
 <hr>
 <br>
 <a href="https://developer.spotify.com">Get Your Own Spotify API key</a>